I-69, Evansville to Crane

 Evansville to Crane, Indiana, United States

 Parsons Brinckerhoff Role: Lead Design Firm

-Parsons Brinckerhoff is spearheading a design effort that encompasses 90 bridges and 270 small structures.
-Innovative fast-track project delivery is being achieved by letting a combination of separate contracts, using either design-build or design-bid-build techniques.
-Risk management of budget and schedule is also a critical part of Parsons Brinckerhoff’s work, as many processes that are generally completed sequentially will instead be completed concurrently to meet the aggressive schedule.
+Parsons Brinckerhoff spearheaded a design effort that encompassed 90 bridges and 270 small structures.
+Innovative fast-track project delivery was achieved by letting a combination of separate contracts, using either design-build or design-bid-build techniques.
+Risk management of budget and schedule were also a critical part of Parsons Brinckerhoff’s work, as many processes that are generally completed sequentially were instead completed concurrently to meet the aggressive schedule.